jamesjnadeau/addisoncountyfielddays/content/exhibits/Draft_Horse_Show.md

 Stalls are limited (156) so we cannot offer tack stalls.
 Stalls will be reserved based on date entries received by the Secretary.
 A $25.00 per stall deposit is required. $15.00 will be refunded per stall when cleaned and checked.
 Please call if unable to attend as we do have a limited number of stalls.
 If stalls fill we will keep a waiting list.
 Sawdust may or may not be available (depending if it is all gone).
 Shavings will be available to purchase ahead of time at $6.00 per bag; they will be in the horse area to be picked up by the exhibitor.

 Entry Fees are $5.00 per class except as noted.
 Post entries are double entry fees.
 No refunds without a vet certificate.
-Pre-entries due by August 1, {{config.year}}.
+Pre-entries due by July 23,  {{config.year}}.

 Send entries to: Kathy Kennett, 1716 VT Route 22A, Panton, VT 05491
 Email: kkennett@together.net Phone: 759-2015.
 During Fair Cell Phone: 349-5671

-1. All exhibitors will be requried to show proof of rabies vaccination dated between August 11, {{config.prev_year}} and July 1, {{config.year}}.
+1. All exhibitors will be required to show proof of rabies vaccination dated between August 11, {{config.prev_year}} and July 1, {{config.year}}.
 Current Negative Coggins will also be required for all horses.
 2. Out of state must have health papers
 3. Passes will be mailed to exhibitors whose entries have arrived early enough that there is sufficient time for return mail.
 Exhibitors will receive 1 person pass per horse per day of showing with a maximum of 4 horses.
 Exhibitors will receive a maximum of 4 vehicle passes.
 Gate admissions will not be refunded by the Show Secretary.

+   # Show Rules

 The show committee reserves the right to divide, cancel or combine classes depending on entries.
 If classes are combined the premiums from the higher staked class will be awarded.